Culture and History in Sharm el-Sheikh

-Sharm el Sheikh, or the ‘Sharm’ as it’s often called, sits in Egypt on the shores of the Red Sea.
+Sharm el-Sheikh, or the ‘Sharm’ as it’s often called, sits in Egypt on the shores of the Red Sea.
 It is a relatively new resort by today’s standards, beginning life as an early Bedouin settlement before divers began running day trips to the area for paying customers.
-It was only in the early 1980’s when building in the area began, and yet it is now one of them most sought after locations for a holiday.
+It was only in the early 1980s when building in the area began, and yet it is now one of the most sought after locations for a holiday.

 Travel around the resort area is possible by bus, but as everywhere is reasonably close, taxis are a convenient alternative.

 Five-star hotels in Sharm el-Sheikh are plentiful and are often over the top opulence and lavish in style.
 The Four Seasons Resort Sharm el Sheikh is an example of this type of hotel – it provides a first-class personal service for all its guests, where every need is catered for.
 It offers room service facilities, airport transfers on request and, very thoughtfully, allows guests to make use of the spa facilities after their checkout time.

 The Tiran Island Hotel Sharm el Sheikh is a fantastic family-oriented resort lying just ten miles from the airport, which makes travelling with young children reasonably manageable.
 It offers an all-inclusive package with excellent buffet dining options, and its friendly staff are on hand to help guests book activities and trips out with the hotel.

 Holiday Facilities in Sharm el-Sheikh